 Pneumatic press brake:

-When the movement is over, the gas is discharged through the exhaust valve and the brakes return to the initial position.
+After the movement is complete, the gas is discharged through the exhaust valve, and the brakes return to their initial position.

-But the pneumatic press brake is very fast and clean during operation.
+While the pneumatic press brake cannot match the tonnage provided by hydraulic press brakes, it is very fast and clean during operation.

 Servo press brake:

 The power of the servo press brake mainly comes from two synchronous servo motors.